A downloadable plugin

 A single defined Mouse Area can hold scripts for all four of the above functions.
 Scripts can be left blank if one or more functions are not required.

-My main motivation for this plugin was to more easily create custom GUI menus without some of the limitations that other plugins such as YEP Picture Common Events and KageDesu’s VPlayer had in regards to requiring a separate image for each clickable area, as well as hover detection for button hover effects and the like.
+My main motivation for this plugin was to more easily create custom GUI menus without some of the limitations that other plugins such as YEP Picture Common Events and KageDesu’s VPlayer had in regards to requiring unique designated image indexes for each button, as well as hover detection for button hover effects and the like.

 How to Use

-Areas are defined through AddMouseArea(ID, X1, Y1, X2, Y2, Priority, Disable Touch Movement, Click Down Script, Click Release Script, Mouse Enter Script, Mouse Leave Script), with a working example being:
+Areas are defined through AddMouseArea(ID, X1, Y1, X2, Y2, Picture file name/hex color, Picture Opacity, Priority, Disable Touch Movement, Mouse Press Script, Mouse Release Script, Mouse Hover Enter Script, Mouse Hover Leave Script, Enabled, Keyboard Up ID, Keyboard Down ID, Keyboard Left ID, Keyboard Right ID), with a working example being:

 The arguments, in order, are:

-- Priority – Integer value.
+• Priority – Integer value.
 Multiple Mouse Areas can be overlapped in partial or completely when defined.
 Areas with equal priority can have their scripts execute at the same time, while areas with higher priorities will block all overlapping lower-priority areas from firing their scripts.
 Lower-priority areas can still run their scripts if the mouse is outside of the higher-priority area.
+Priority also determines image layering order (higher=on top)

 Areas can be deleted with RemoveMouseArea(ID);